VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 Multiple devices can be entered into the same YAML file, or multiple YAML files can be created to define device groups based on your choices.
 :::

-Here, we will monitor a laptop, so we assign an identifier to it using the `id` field.
+Here, we will monitor the local computer, so we assign the identifier `LAPTOP` to it using the `id` field.
+(Replace this with the name of your computer.)

 ```cli
 .\vmetric-generator -now -count 10 -mode syslog -address 127.0.0.1:14514 -duration 1